-Environmental, Health and Safety Regulations in the European Union with the EU (collectively referred to as "Europe").
+Environmental, Health and Safety Regulations in the European Union

+Europe Type Approval.
+We have begun to export electric vehicles to certain countries in Europe.
+Unlike the United States, once we started operating in this market, we had to obtain pre-approval from regulators to import and sell our electric vehicles into the EU and countries that recognize EU certification or have regulatory regimes aligned with the EU (collectively referred to as "Europe").
 The process for certification in Europe is known as "Type Approval" and requires LiveWire to demonstrate to a regulatory agency in the EU, referred to as the Competent Authority, that our electric vehicles meet all EU safety and emission standards.
-The vehicles being exported to Europe have received these approvals and comply with all EU safety and emission standards.
+The vehicles being exported to Europe have received these approvals and comply with all EU safety and emission standards, with new standards (known as Euro 5+) coming into full effect for motorcycles from January 2025.